Rezoning requests under Proposed District Plan

 In this section

-On this page you can find information that relates to all rezoning requests under the Proposed District Plan.
+On this page you can find information related to all rezoning requests under the Proposed District Plan.

-A slightly different hearings process will be followed for submissions on the Proposed District Plan which are requests to rezone particular areas of land in the district.
-This is to reflect that these are site-specific requests which need site-specific assessments, and the fact that most of these submissions aren’t supported by the necessary technical information.
+A slightly different hearings process was followed for submissions on the Proposed District Plan that sought to rezone areas of land in the district.
+This was to reflect that these are site-specific requests which need assessments, and that most of these submissions weren’t supported by the technical information needed.

 Section 42A report: Rezoning Framework